-320 in the Namibian region.
+maps or within the known geographic accuracy of the repeat station locations.
+As noticed before, the scalar F anomaly map tends to show more positive anomaly values in the Namibian region.
 More differences in relative amplitudes and signs are observed in the Y and particularly X components of the anomalies, where the global and regional maps seem to agree better with each other than with the ground measurements.

 Similar results are obtained for Germany.
-Although the region is characterised by weaker anomalies, once more the amplitudes of F and Z field anomalies at the ground stations are once more

-325 generally higher than described by the EMM2010 model.
-The comparison to the highest resolution total anomaly map and the R-SCHA suggests that these differences might be due to a lack of resolution, as the repeat stations are placed on rather localised anomalies.
+Although the region is characterized by weaker anomalies, the amplitudes of F and Z field anomalies at the ground stations are once more generally higher than described by the EMM2010 model.
+The comparison to the highest resolution total anomaly map and the R-SCHA suggests that these differences might be due to a lack of resolution, as the repeat stations are placed on rather localized anomalies.
 In this case, the agreement for the two horizontal components X and Y of the anomalies is similar to that for Z and F component anomalies.

-330 3.3 Joint information from magnetic and gravity anomalies
+3.3 Joint information from magnetic and gravity anomalies

-Small scale magnetic anomalies are mostly due to near-surface sources (some km at most), while regional anomalies, in particular those seen from satellite altitude, are generally considered to originate from structures deeper in the lithosphere (km down to Curie depth) (Blakely, 1996).
-Differences in magnetisation generally involve variations in the distribution, amount and magnetic properties of
+Small-scale magnetic anomalies are mostly due to nearsurface sources (some kilometres at most), while regional anomalies, in particular those seen from satellite altitude, are generally considered to originate from structures deeper in the lithosphere (km down to Curie depth) (Blakely, 1996).
+Differences in magnetization generally involve variations in the distribution, amount, and magnetic properties of magnetite in the lithosphere.
+Furthermore, the quantity of magnetite and its distribution is related to the composition and thickness of the lithosphere, while the magnetic properties are influenced by the temperature.
+The sources of regional anomalies can be diverse and their interpretation difficult.
+Combining magnetic and gravity gradient anomalies, the latter being related to density variations, provides complementary information in this regard.